This information will help you prepare for your methacholine challenge test at Memorial Sloan Kettering (MSK).

 There are 3 stages for the test.
 Your technologist will guide you through each one.

-Your technologist will first measure how fast you breathe.
-He or she will also check how much air you can breathe before and after you inhale a saline mist.
+- Your technologist will first measure how fast you breathe.
+They will also check how much air you can breathe before and after you inhale a saline mist.

 After Your Test